andmar8/Panopto-PHP-Client/README.md

 Key -> Supported API versions - *response type* **Web Service Method**([&lt;parameters&gt;,....])

+Please take this as complementary to the official Panopto API (which has slightly more detail)

 ### AccessManagement

 4.0/4.2 - *GetFolderAccessDetailsResponse* **getFolderAccessDetails**(&lt;folder id as a string&gt;)